nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Stronger Digest for PORTAL_AUTH Plugin {{since '10.3'}}

 It is now possible to configure the algorithm used for the digest among the list given [here](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#MessageDigest).
-Previously, MD5 was systematically used>.
+Previously, MD5 was systematically used.
 ```
 <parameter name="digestAlgorithm">SHA-512<parameter>
 ```